About Us

 - Celebrate Rosh Hashanah and Yom Kippur, Chanukah, Tu Bishvat, Purim, Passover, Shavuot and Sukot

-- Come to the International Jewish Film Festival organized by Macabi every spring
+International Jewish Film Festival organized every year

 - Meet Jewish artists, poets, musicians, photographers, designers